 Jennifer L. Akin, M.P.A., Co-Director of Applied Research

 Kathleen Farace, Social Impact and Outreach Fellow

 Karly Howell, M.A., Applied Research Generalist Consultant

 Rosalinda V. Maury, M.S., Director of Applied Research and Analytics

 Jeanette Yih Harvie, Ph.D., Research Associate

 Community and Social Context

-Discrimination in the Military: Service members reported experiencing racial and gender discrimination, potentially impacting readiness and retention.
+Discrimination in the Military: Service members report experiencing racial and gender discrimination, potentially impacting readiness and retention.
 Most did not report the most recent incident of discrimination.
-Also, a smaller proportion of those active-duty service member respondents who experienced military connected racial discrimination (43%) would recommend service than those who had not experienced discrimination (63%).
-Nearly one in 10 veterans of color reported racial discrimination was one of the reasons they left military service.
+Also, a smaller proportion of those active-duty service member respondents who experienced military-connected racial discrimination (43%) would recommend service than those who had not experienced discrimination (63%).
+Nearly one in 10 Veterans of color report racial discrimination as one of the reasons they left military service.

-Unit Communication and Leadership: Fewer than half of service members reported feeling a sense of belonging to their unit.
-The number was even lower for female service members.
-Fewer than half agreed their command communicates well, and makes good decisions, but those who did agree reported significantly less stress.
+Unit Communication and Leadership: Fewer than half of service members report feeling a sense of belonging to their unit.
+The number is even lower for female service members.
+Fewer than half agree their command communicates well, and makes good decisions, but those who do agree report significantly less stress.